Tel. +1 (514) 887-7871

 Every RoHS regulation aims at restricting the use of hazardous substances contained in electrical and electronic equipment, to better protect the environment and human health.
 As a result, the waste of electrical and electronic equipment (WEEE) becomes easier to recycle and less harmful.

 RoHS regulations target Electrical and Electronic Equipment (EEE).
 Depending on the countries, the covered product categories differ.
-Europe RoHS probably has the broadest scope, covering most household, professional, medical, tools, monitoring instruments, and even industrial products.
+Europe RoHS probably has the broadest scope, covering most household, professional, medical devices, tools, monitoring instruments, and even industrial products.

 Generally speaking, aerospace, military, and automotive products are out-of-scope.
-Batteries and packaging are also excluded.
-However, specific environmental regulations apply to automotive equipment (ELV), batteries, and packaging.
+Batteries obligations and packages requirements are also excluded.
+However, specific regulations apply to automotive equipment (ELV), batteries, and packaging environmental compliance.

 RoHS regulations mirror Europe RoHS all over the world.
-This is the case of the Eurasian Economic Union, the United Arab Emirates, Turkey, California, and other states and countries.
-Unlike Europe RoHS, some countries like the United Arab Emirates request external audits.
+This is the case of the Eurasian Economic Union (Russia RoHS), the United Arab Emirates (UAE RoHS), Turkey RoHS, California RoHS, and other states and countries.
+Unlike Europe RoHS, some countries like the United Arab Emirates RoHS request external audits.

-Countries and states like Australia, Canada, Japan, or the USA (except for California and New Jersey) don't have RoHS laws as such, or regulations specifically dedicated to substances restrictions in electrical and electronic equipment.
+Countries and states like Australia, Canada, Japan, or the USA (other than RoHS in California and New Jersey) don't have RoHS laws as such, or regulations specifically dedicated to substances restrictions in electrical and electronic equipment.

 However, this doesn't mean that no applicable regulations apply at all.
 Legal obligations on hazardous substances are usually implemented, restricting mercury, lead, cadmium, and others.
 The objective is to reduce their use and the risk of exposure when importing, producing, or placing on the market mixtures, products, and devices.